 Cookie season is fast approaching.
 I want you to be armed with all of the tools in my arsenal as we head into the winter months.
-Cooking a soup or stew is hard to mess up, but cookies and other baked goods… those are an art.
-It takes finesse to create the perfect cookie.
-I’m still mastering cookie perfection, but I’ve learned some tricks on my baking journey that might help you along your way.
+Cooking a soup or stew is hard to mess up, but cookies and other baked goods are an art.
+It takes finesse to create the perfect cookies from scratch.
+I’m still mastering cookie perfection, but I’ve learned some tricks on my baking journey that might help you along the way.

 #1 Don’t Grease Unnecessarily

-If you are worried about your cookies sticking, try using a Silpat or parchment paper.
+If you are worried about your cookies sticking to your baking sheet, try using a Silpat or parchment paper.

 #2 Grease Properly

-When the directions do instruct you to grease the sheet, don’t go hog-wild with the PAM (you can get my thoughts on cooking sprays here).
-Instead, use a cloth to rub a thin layer of shortening to the pan.
+When the cookie recipe does instruct you to grease the sheet, don’t go hog-wild with the PAM (you can get my thoughts on cooking sprays here).
+Instead, use a cloth to rub a thin layer of shortening on the pan.